Sound & Vision (magazine)

-Sound & Vision is an American magazine, purchased by AVTech Media Ltd. (UK) in March 2018, covering home theater, audio, video and multimedia consumer products.
+Sound & Vision was an American magazine, purchased by AVTech Media Ltd. (UK) in March 2018, covering home theater, audio, video and multimedia consumer products.
 Before 2000, it had been published for most of its history as Stereo Review.
 The magazine is headquartered in New York City.
+October/November 2024 was the last printed issue, with the brand continuing as a website.